A-Machynak/esp-bt-localization/README.md

 A single Master device with multiple connected Scanners are used to passively scan for advertising devices and approximate their positions.

+This project was developed as part of a bachelor's thesis "Bluetooth Based Localization" at [BUT FIT](https://www.fit.vut.cz/.en).

 ### The principle

 A "Scanner" is a device, which waits for an incoming `GATT` connection.
 Upon connecting, it passively scans